templexxx/reedsolomon/README.md

 ## About Decode

-In practice, we have a fixed strategy of RS.
-So the args of Encoding is fixed.

-But, we can have many ways to complete decoding(it call reconst here).
-So the reconst part here is just for reference.
-It will be good for our system, but maybe it's not the efficient way in your system.
+We can have many ways to write codes about decoding(it call reconst here).
+It will be good for our system, but maybe it's not the best way for your system.
 You can make a new decoding through encoding, and it's not hard, if you need help, here is my email:

 temple3x@gmail.com